Vishwajit-github/healthcare_intelligence/README.md

 ## 17. Known Limitations

-- `metadata.json` should be aligned to Healthcare Diagnostics Use Case `23` before final submission.
-- The current API uses `POST /analyze`; add `POST /run` if strict Agentathon validation requires it.
+- The API uses `POST /analyze` as the primary analysis endpoint.
-- Docker support is not currently present.
+- Docker packaging is outside the current repository scope.
-- Three formal input/output example pairs are not currently present.
-- Dataset source and license notes should be made explicit.
-- Uploaded-file and state field naming should be reviewed for consistency.
+- Uploaded-file handling supports common clinical document and image formats, with behavior dependent on the relevant specialist tool.
 - Outputs are clinical decision-support only and require qualified clinician review.

 ---

-## 18. Future Improvements
+## 18. Extension Areas

-- Add a `POST /run` compatibility endpoint.
-- Add a Dockerfile and container smoke test.
+- Container packaging and smoke tests.
-- Add at least three input examples and three output examples.
-- Align `metadata.json` with Use Case `23`.
-- Add dataset source and license documentation.
-- Add automated tests for `/health`, `/analyze`, validation routing, and tool calls.
+- Automated tests for `/health`, `/analyze`, validation routing, and tool calls.
-- Add richer trace visualization for agent handoffs and tool execution.
+- Richer trace visualization for agent handoffs and tool execution.
-- Add stronger PHI redaction and upload validation.
+- Stronger PHI redaction and upload validation.
-- Add deployment guidance for the final Compass runtime environment.

 ---